On $L^1$-approximation of groups: Proofs

-The proof of Proposition \ref{prop:hyp_MF} is exactly as the proof of Theorem \ref{thm:main}, replacing $\| \cdot \|_p$ with the operator norm, and $\| \cdot \|_q$ with the normalized Hilbert--Schmidt norm.
-It is not hard to see that the same proof also yields Proposition \ref{prop:mixed_stability_implies_not_MF} , as the stability was only applied to operator norm asymptotic homomorphisms.
 It is worthwhile to note that the argument above, which allows to construct an asymptotic homomorphism $\varphi_n: \Gamma \to \U(d_n)$ with the additional property $\varphi_n(J) = -1$, is analogous to \cite[Corollary 2.5]{CDL} in the setting of sofic approximations.
+We now prove Proposition \ref{prop:monotonicity_for_hyp_MF} and leave the proof of Proposition \ref{prop:monotonity_for_p-norm} to the reader, as it has the same proof once $\| \cdot \|_{\op}$ is replaced by $\| \cdot \|_{p}$ and $\| \cdot \|_{\HS}$ is replaced by $\| \cdot \|_q$.